2011 Macedonian parliamentary election: Result

 Voter turnout was 63,48%.
 7,851 accredited observers monitored the election, including representatives from the Organization for Security and Co-operation in Europe, ODIHR, and others.
 The election went smoothly and without incidents.

 Only 5 parties and coalitions, out of the 18 listed on the ballots, managed to win parliamentary seats.
 Several parties that were represented in the previous parliaments didn't win any seats, including VMRO-NP, LDP, and others.

 The official final results are presented below.
 The main opposition coalition led by SDSM conceded the defeat and congratulated the winning coalition led by VMRO-DPMNE.

 Reactions and aftermath

-In his election victory speech, Mr. Nikola Gruevski said that in the next term the government "will work on attracting investments and creating jobs, on EU and NATO membership with our dignity intact, the fight against corruption, maintaining good multi-ethnic relations and supporting education, which is key to the future".
+In his election victory speech Gruevski said that in the next term the government "will work on attracting investments and creating jobs, on EU and NATO membership with our dignity intact, the fight against corruption, maintaining good multi-ethnic relations and supporting education, which is key to the future".

 In a joint statement, EU High Representative for Foreign Affairs and Security Policy Catherine Ashton and Commissioner for Enlargement and European Neighbourhood Policy Štefan Füle hailed the multiparty, transparent and well organized elections.

-EU Commission president José Manuel Barroso sent a message of congratulations to Mr. Nikola Gruevski, the current Prime Minister and leader of VMRO-DPMNE on the election victory.
+EU Commission president José Manuel Barroso sent a message of congratulations to Gruevski on the election victory.

 On 6 June, a day after the election, Ljube Boškoski, the leader of the United for Macedonia was arrested on suspicion of illegal party financing and abuse of office.
 Allegedly, he received 130.000 Euro in illegal funding for his party's campaign.